 - Replace free bending and mold compensation with correct bending

-The BP500 plate bending springback improved mainly by mold compensation method because the reinforcement plate can’t be added to the bending position due to the limitation of bending parts shape.
+The BP500 plate bending springback improved mainly by the mold compensation method because the reinforcement plate can’t be added to the bending position due to the limitation of bending parts shape.

 Table 1 The relationship between bending springback angle and bending center angle for BP500 plate

 |Bending Center Angle

 The negative angle design was carried out for the mold, so as to optimize BP500 plate bending resilience and improve the precision of bending parts.